-Pricing success requires forward-thinking leadership, a realistic strategy, analysts who are committed to finding volume opportunities in the network, and technology that goes beyond automation.
+Pricing success requires forward-thinking leadership, a realistic strategy, analysts who are committed to finding opportunities in the network, and technology that goes beyond automation.
+Are you following all four?

-Here are the four concepts in more detail:
+Here are the four concepts in more detail, to ensure your success:

 Strong fuel retailers have practical, achievable strategies for their market that are communicated up and down the supply chain.
 These strategies deliver a clear value proposition to consumers.

-The more realistic targets are, the more chance pricing teams have to over-achieve.
+The more realistic targets are, the more chance pricing teams have to achieve.
 Unrealistic targets, meanwhile, can undermine a pricing team from the start.
-It’s critical that targets take into account macro-economic conditions, micro-economic challenges, wholesale fluctuations, and observed competitor behaviours.
+It’s critical that targets take into account macro-economic conditions, micro-economic challenges, wholesale fluctuations, and observed competitor behaviors.

 A clear strategy that is marketed to your consumers and informed by people on the ground avoids market confusion.